 The citizens of the community are fortunate to have the District rated by the Insurance Standards Organization (ISO) at 5/9.
-We are currently being evaluated by ISO and hope to have a rating by April of 2016.
-The fire department has at least 3 volunteer firefighters available at the station at all times providing quick response times.
+We were evaluated by ISO this fiscal year and will be rerated as a 2/10 effective November 1, 2016.
+The fire department has at least 3 volunteer firefighters available at the station at all times providing quick response times with at least one firefighter being medically certified.
 With this new program being implemented, all calls are being answered.
 The average response time for a call in the District is 6.43 minutes to be on the scene.